ChengYangUmich/WRsubmission/README.md

 **Publication DOI:**

 ## Overview
 This repo provides the source code and implementation details of this paper.
-While the authors are not allowed to share meta-information of sensor data, the research data are anonymized without date information.
+While the authors are not allowed to share meta-information of sensor data, the research data are anonymized without date and they have already been processed.

 ## Contents